wp-plugins/hacklog-remote-attachment/readme.txt

 added: remote direcotry auto-make functions.If the remote dir does not exists,the plugin will try to make it.
 added: put index.html to disable directory browsing

+= 1.1.0 =
+handle image file in the later(in HOOK wp_generate_attachment_metadata) for compatibility with watermark plugins removed the scheduled hook,now delete the orig image file just after uploaded.